OpsyGotti/sql-data-warehouse-project/README.md

 This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
 Designed as a portfolio projec highlights industry best practices in data engineering and analytics.

+---

+# Data Architecture
+The design of the data architecture of this is based on Medallion Architecture **Bronze, Silver, and Gold layers**:

+!

 ## Project Requirements